Brighter-bits/EverybodyCodes/README.md

 I don't know why but it works??

 The next part is horrific.
 I do not understand it.
 HELP ME!
-I've had to split my Dijkstra and hope no errors occur (they did, you cannot save half of the priority queue for later, it apparently just works!)
+I've had to split my Dijkstra and hope no errors occur (they did, you cannot save half of the priority queue for later, it apparently just doesn't work!)
-Unfortunately, I did have to ask AId, and it told me that apprently I can just put my dijkstra back to how it was.
+Unfortunately, I did have to ask AId, and it told me that apparently I can just put my dijkstra back to how it was.

 That also didn't work.
 But I have found that BellManFord might work, as it turns out that each pass is basically just a single hop...
 I swear if there was an easy algorithm this entire time...

+BELLMAN FORD IS WORKING!!!!!

+BELLMAN FORD IT NOT WORKING!!!!!
+Turns out I once more have spent hours debugging something that that wasn't broken, because [of course, I can't read, and this lovely person was unable to either](https://www.reddit.com/r/everybodycodes/comments/1h80xah/2024_q20_part_2_code_passes_all_given_samples_but/).

+I DID IT!!!!!!!
+I'm pretty sure I know it works...
+I'll look over this later.

+My goodness, part 3 looks so easy.
+I just need to keep doing it on the individual grids, until the pattern repeats, then it's easy!
+I'm doing it later though, I'm too tired.